Brief for entry stage of competition

 - Chicken (1 whole chicken) – kindly supplied by M C Kelly

-- Sea Bream (1 whole Sea Bream) – kindly supplied by Flying Fish Seafoods
+- Sea Bream (1 whole Sea Bream, not scaled or gutted) – kindly supplied by Flying Fish Seafoods

 - Fruits and berries of the Autumn – kindly supplied by Total Produce